mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

             * field metaClass: MetaClass
             * field property: Object
     * Groovy Interceptor - a Groovy object
-        * implements `groovy.lang.GroovyInterceptable`
-            * is marker interface that extends GroovyObject and is used to notify the Groovy runtime that all methods should be intercepted through the method dispatcher mechanism of the Groovy runtime
-        * has method-interception capability
         ```
         Live Demo
         class Example {